janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Display an error or confirmation message upon form submission
+## 3. Display an Error or Confirmation Message Upon Form Submission

 ### Error Message Display
 This is used to inform the student if there are any errors in their submission